sfigg/commercialization-public/docset/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

     ![Copy LIP](Images/copy-lip.png)

-1. Apply the LIP to mounted image.
+2. Apply the LIP to mounted image.

     *Amd64 architecture*
+        ```
         Dism /image:C:\mount\windows /add-package /packagepath:e:\LanguagePacks\amd64\ga-ie\lp.cab
+        ```

     *X86 architecture*
+        ```
         Dism /image:C:\mount\windows /add-package /packagepath:e:\LanguagePacks\x86\ga-ie\lp.cab
+        ```

-**Important: Do not install a language pack after an update.
-If an update (hotfix, general distribution release [GDR], or service pack [SP]) is installed that contains language-dependent resources before a language pack is installed, the language-specific changes that are contained in the update are not applied the update will need to be reinstalled.
-Always install language packs before installing updates.**
+**Important: If you install an update (hotfix, general distribution release [GDR], or service pack [SP]) that contains language-dependent resources prior to installing a language pack, the language-specific changes in the update won't be applied when you add the language pack.
+You need to reinstall the update to apply language-specific changes.
+To avoid reinstalling updates, install language packs before installing updates.**

 #### Add update packages